Pho-ever/FrontendMentors/Chat-app/README.md

 ## Deploying the project challenge

-Ii will be hosting this project for free and the recommended hosts were:
+I will be hosting this project for free later on.
+The recommended hosts were:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/)